Marginal speed confinement resolves the conflict between correlation and control in natural flocks of birds: Results and Discussion

 The calculation of the distribution of the mean speed of flocks under the marginal potential is more complicated than in the linear case (see SI), but under some reasonable approximations one obtains,

-which has two great differences compared to the linear case: first, the power $4$ in the exponential tames the entropic push of the $s^2$ term extremely sharply; secondly, the amplitude $\lambda$, unlike $g$, does {\it not} need to be small to grant scale-free correlations, so the exponential weight remains always effective in suppressing large values of the mean speed, $s$.
+which has two great differences compared to the linear case: first, the power four in the exponential tames the entropic push of the $s^2$ term extremely sharply; secondly, the amplitude $\lambda$, unlike $g$, does not need to be small to grant scale-free correlations, so the exponential weight remains always effective in suppressing large values of the mean speed, $s$.
 The maximum of this distribution, i.e. the typical mean speed of the flock, is given by (see SI for details),

 As in the linear case, for $N\to\infty$, the typical speed of the flocks becomes the same as the natural reference speed, $v_0$, while it increases for smaller sizes.
-However, in the marginal case this growth is very moderate indeed: the strength $T$ of the noise is small (to have large correlation length) and the amplitude $\lambda$ is finite, so that the crossover size $N=T/(\lambda v_0^2)$, below which the mean speed increases, is very small, thus shielding this regime; moreover, the exponent of the speed's increase for small $N$ is $1/8$, significantly smaller than the exponent $1/2$ of linear speed control (see equation \eqref{manetta}).
+However, in the marginal case this growth is very moderate indeed: the strength $T$ of the noise is small (to have large correlation length) and the amplitude $\lambda$ is finite, so that the crossover size $N=T/(\lambda v_0^2)$, below which the mean speed increases, is very small, thus shielding this regime; moreover, the exponent of the speed's increase for small $N$ is $1/8$, significantly smaller than the exponent $1/2$ of linear speed control (see equation \eqref{eq_7}).
 For these two reasons marginal speed control is so much more effective than linear control at small $N$.

-These theoretical results are fully confirmed by numerical simulations of SPP flocks regulated by marginal speed control (Fig.\ref{tadaa}c and Fig.\ref{tadaa}d).
-Moreover, the comparison with experimental data on real starling flocks in the field indicates that marginal control is indeed the right way to go, as with just {\it one} reasonable set of parameters - the only crucial one in fact being the low noise strength, $T$ - numerical simulation of SPP flocks with marginal speed control reproduce the experimental data very well: the correlation length $\xi_\mathrm{sp}$ scales linearly with $L$ up to the largest size (Fig.\ref{tadaa}c), and the mean speed $s$ shows only a very moderate increase at low $N$, well within the scatter of the empirical data (Fig.\ref{tadaa}d).
-We stress once again that all three pieces of phenomenology -- large polarization, large correlation length, moderate speed at all group sizes -- are achieved by marginal control by doing just one very sensible thing, namely pushing the system into the ordered phase real flocks naturally belong to.
-The entropy-triggered conflict between scale-free correlation and moderate group speed that hinders linear control is therefore completely resolved by the marginal theory.
+These theoretical results are fully confirmed by numerical simulations of SPP flocks regulated by marginal speed control (Fig.\ref{fig_3}c and Fig.\ref{fig_3}d).
+Moreover, the comparison with experimental data on real starling flocks in the field indicates that marginal control gives satisfactory results: with just one reasonable set of parameters - the only crucial one in fact being the low noise strength, $T$ - numerical simulation of SPP flocks with marginal speed control reproduce the experimental data very well: the correlation length $\xi_\mathrm{sp}$ scales linearly with $L$ up to the largest size (Fig.\ref{fig_3}c), and the mean speed $s$ shows only an extremely weak increase at low $N$, well within the scatter of the empirical data (Fig.\ref{fig_3}d).